entity-07/rock-paper-scissors/README.md

   - Do everything as if you cloned this repo

-If something doesn't work you prbly messed up one of the steps when you were installing python, pip, or textual This isn't the python documentation so I'm not going to teach you how to install the prerequisitess
+If something doesn't work you prbly messed up one of the steps when you were installing python, pip, or textual This isn't the python documentation so I'm not going to teach you how to install the prerequisites